mandolyte/mdtopdf/README.md

 1. It is common for Markdown to include HTML.
 HTML is treated as a "code block". *There is no attempt to convert raw HTML to PDF.*

 2. Github-flavored Markdown permits strikethough using tildes.
-This is not supported at present by `gofpdf` as a font style.
+This is not supported at present by `fpdf` as a font style.

 3. The markdown link title, which would show when converted to HTML as hover-over text, is not supported.
 The generated PDF will show the actual URL that will be used if clicked, but this is a function of the PDF viewer.